Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 1. Select a cell in the Group column, then sort.
 2. Select a cell in the Last Name column, then sort.
 3. Select a cell in the FIrst Name column, then sort.

+#### Q82.
+How can you use Format Painter to apply the format of a single source cell to several nonadjacent destination cells?

+- [ ]

+  1. Right-click the source cell.
+  2. Click the Format Painter.
+  3. Right-click each destination cell.
+  4. Press Esc.

+- [ ]

+  1. Ctrl-click (Windows) or Command-click (Mac) each destination cell to select it.
+  2. Click the Format Painter.
+  3. Click the source cell.

+- [ ]

+  1. Select the source cell.
+  2. Double-click the Format Painter.
+  3. Click each destination cell.
+  4. Press Esc.

+- [ ]

+  1. Select the source cell.
+  2. Right-click the Format Painter.
+  3. Click each destination cell.
+  4. Press Esc.

+#### Q83.
+Which is a valid Excel formula?

+- [ ] `=(A5+B5)*B7`
+- [ ] `=A3-7(B3:B5+4)`
+- [ ] `=(A5+B5)B7`
+- [ ] `=B3^[2*/3]`

+#### Q84.
+Columns D, E, and F are hidden in your worksheet.
+What is one way to unhide these columns?

+- [ ] Select column G, then right-click and select `Unhide`.
+- [ ] Select column C, then right-click and select `Unhide`.
+- [ ] On the Page Layout tab, in the `Rows` and `Columns` section, select `Unhide`.
+- [ ] Click and drag to select columns C and G, then right-click and select `Unhide`.

+#### Q85.
+Before publishing a document, you want to identify issues that may make it difficult for people with disabilities to read.
+Which feature should you use?

+- [ ] Check Accessibility
+- [ ] Check Compatibility
+- [ ] Protect Document
+- [ ] Inspect Document

+#### Q86.
+How do you remove the background of an inserted image?

+- [ ] Select the image and, on the `Picture Tools Format` tab, use the `Compress Picture` feature.
+- [ ] Select the image and, on the `Design` tab, use the `Format Background` feature.
+- [ ] On the `Drawing Tools Format` tab, select `Graphics Fill` > `Remove Background`.
+- [ ] Select the image and, on the `Picture Tools Format` tab, click the Remove Background button.

+#### Q87.
+You want to group your slides based on their content to better organize your presentation.
+How would you accomplish this?

+- [ ] Create an outline in the outline view and rearrange slides.
+- [ ] Add a table of contents slide and link the remaining slides to it.
+- [ ] Add sections and move the slides into the appropriate sections.
+- [ ] Create custom shows and add the slides into the shows.